 The further north you go in Pembrokeshire, the wilder and Welsher it gets.
 Here’s where coasteering was invented, the fabulous sport of clambering, climbing and lobbing yourself into the waters of Blue Lagoon at Abereiddy where, in 2012, the Red Bull Cliff Diving championships were held.

-From here, head up past hidden beaches like Abermawr (here you can spend a lovely day on a family beach foraging course), up through Fishguard to Dinas Head, the highest point on the Pembrokeshire Coast Path, which has a fabulous circular walk.
+From here, head up past hidden beaches like Abermawr (there's a lovely circular walk exploring the nearby woodland), up through Fishguard to Dinas Head, the highest point on the Pembrokeshire Coast Path, which has another fabulous circular walk.
 From here you can see the pretty village of Newport, Pembrokeshire which is a popular summer holiday destination.

 We’ve talked about the coast so much, we haven’t even mentioned the amazing inland attractions – places like Oakwood, Bluestone, Folly Farm, Heatherton activity park, Castell Henllys Iron Age Village, Carew Castle and Tidal Mill.